mmstick/cargo-deb/README.md

 - **section**: The [application category](https://packages.debian.org/stretch/) that the software belongs to.
 - **priority**: Defines if the package is `required` or `optional`.
 - **assets**: Files to be included in the package and the permissions to assign them.
 If assets are not specified, then defaults are taken from binaries explicitly listed in `[[bin]]` (copied to `/usr/bin/`) and package `readme` (copied to `usr/share/doc/…`).
-    - The first argument of each asset is the location of that asset in the Rust project.
+    1. The first argument of each asset is the location of that asset in the Rust project.
 Glob patterns are allowed.
+You can use `target/release/` in asset paths, even if Cargo is configured to cross-compile or use custom `CARGO_TARGET_DIR`.
+The target dir paths will be automatically corrected.
-    - The second argument is where the file will be copied.
+    2. The second argument is where the file will be copied.
         - If is argument ends with `/` it will be inferred that the target is the directory where the file will be copied.
         - Otherwise, it will be inferred that the source argument will be renamed when copied.
-    - The third argument is the permissions (octal string) to assign that file.
+    3. The third argument is the permissions (octal string) to assign that file.
  - **maintainer-scripts** - directory containing `preinst`, `postinst`, `prerm`, or `postrm` [scripts](https://www.debian.org/doc/debian-policy/#document-ch-maintainerscripts).
  - **conf-files** - [List of configuration files](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#conffiles) that the package management system will not overwrite when the package is upgraded.
  - **features**: List of [Cargo features](http://doc.crates.io/manifest.html#the-features-section) to use when building the package.
  - **default-features**: whether to use default crate features in addition to the `features` list (default `true`).

- You can use `target/release` in asset paths, even if Cargo is configured to cross-compile or use custom `CARGO_TARGET_DIR`.
-The target dir paths will be automatically corrected.
+ - **changelog**: Path to Debian-formatted [changelog file](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog).

 ### Example `Cargo.toml` additions